ncbi/ribovore/documentation/install.md

-whether the `vecscreen_plus_taxonomy` package will be installed. `vecscreen_plus_taxonomy` will be installed only for `linux` installations and consequently only `linux` installations will be able to use all features of `ribodbmaker.pl`.
-Mac/OSX installations will be able to run `ribodbmaker.pl` but only with specific flags that cause steps that require executable programs that get installed with `vecscreen_plus_taxonomy` to be skipped.
+whether the `vecscreen_plus_taxonomy` package will be installed. `vecscreen_plus_taxonomy` will be installed only for `linux` installations and consequently only `linux` installations will be able to use all features of `ribodbmaker`.
+Mac/OSX installations will be able to run `ribodbmaker` but only with specific flags that cause steps that require executable programs that get installed with `vecscreen_plus_taxonomy` to be skipped.